angelinath21/STIM300/README.md

 Enter the desired sample frequency (in Hz) in the provided input field.
 Click the "Enter" button to set the sample frequency.

-#### 2. Test Buttons:
+#### 2. Enter Test Sequence:
 Click "Test Auto," "Test Normal," or "Test Serial" to add corresponding test sequences to the display.
+If a wrong test is added, clear test sequence and re-input test sequence.

 #### 3. Run Test:
 Click the "Run Test" button to start the serial communication based on the defined sample frequency and test sequences.

-#### 4. Serial Read Display:
+#### 4. Start Serial:
 Serial data received will be displayed in the "Serial Read Display" section.

-#### 5. Test Sequence:
-The test sequence can be entered in the "Test Sequence" section.

-#### 6. Clear Test Sequence:
-Click "Clear Test Sequence" to clear the test sequence section.

-#### 7. Start Serial:
 Click "Start Serial" to initiate serial communication.
+This will also open an external terminal that sends

-#### 8. Status Box:
+#### 5. Status Box:
 The "Status Box" provides information about the system's current status.